Pharyngitis, or sore throat, is discomfort, pain, or scratchiness in the throat. It often makes it painful to swallow.

-- Drink cold liquids or suck on popsicles.
+- Drink cold liquids or suck on frozen fruit-flavored ice pops.

 - Suck on hard candies or throat lozenges.
 Young children should not be given such products because they can choke on them.

-- Use a A cool-mist vaporizer or humidifier can moisten and soothe a dry and painful throat.
+- Use a cool-mist vaporizer or humidifier can moisten and soothe a dry and painful throat.

 - Try over-the-counter pain medications, such as acetaminophen.

 Complications may include: